csecht/plot-einstein-jobs/README.md

 Plot sample data: `python3 -m plot_jobs --test`

-NOTE: Depending on your system, there may be a slight lag when switching
+Plot with UTC (GMT) datetimes: `python3 -m plot_jobs --utc` (Local datetimes are plotted by default.)

-      between plots, so be patient and avoid the urge to start clicking around to speed things up.
+NOTE: Depending on your system, there may be a slight lag when first opening or switching between plots, so be patient and avoid the urge to start clicking around to speed things up.
 For the typical job log, hundreds of thousands to millions of data points can be plotted.

 The default configuration reads the job_log_einstein.phys.uwm.edu.txt